Ducprovjp/financial-management-app/README.md

 The Income Tracker feature allows users to conveniently track their various sources of income.
 Users can input the amount, date, and indicate whether the income is taxable or not.

-### - Tax Calculation

-The financial management application simplifies tax calculation.
-Users can input their income, deductions, and filing status in a user-friendly interface.
-Utilizing up-to-date tax regulations and algorithms, the application quickly estimates tax liability.
-Users can make informed financial decisions based on the calculated tax obligations.

 ### - Budget Planner

 The budget planner feature allows users to enter their desired amounts for needs, wants, and savings categories.
 It enables users to compare their allocations with the 50/30/20 system based on their income after taxes.
 This helps users effectively manage their finances and maintain a balanced budget.